WhatMeWorry/Delivery/misc_notes/coordinate_systems_and_matrices.md

 touch something.
 Perspective is used to provide depth to a scene; it has a vanishing point.
 The end result of the projection matrix is that all data (vertices) are clipped to values between -1.0 and 1.0.
 These values are formally called Normalized Device Coordinates.

+The default projection matrix is the identity matrix, which is the same as glOrtho(-1, 1, -1, 1, 1, -1).
 ```

 (4) Clip coordinates are processed to the -1.0 and 1.0 range and determine which vertices will end up on the screen.